Edward P. Ney: Balloon technology

 In 1960, the National Center for Atmospheric Research was established.
 On October 17, 1961, its panel on scientific balloons met to select a permanent launch site for balloon operations.
 Members of this panel, whose chairman was Verner E. Suomi, were Ney, Charles B. Moore, Alvin Howell, James K. Angell, J. Allen Hynek, and Martin Schwarzschild, who was the prime mover behind Stratoscope.
 They chose Palestine, Texas, where the National Scientific Balloon Facility (NSBF) was created in 1962.
 Since then, thousands of balloons have been launched there, and it has served as the base for flight expeditions all over the world.

-The Minnesota balloon project pioneered procedures and equipment used in Skyhook, NSBF, and the manned flights of Projects Stratolab and Manhigh.
+The Minnesota balloon project pioneered procedures and equipment used in Skyhook, NSBF, and the crewed flights of Projects Stratolab and Manhigh.
 These include launch methods, design of reliable balloons, knowledge of atmospheric structure, and reliable instrumentation for flight control and tracking.

 Atmospheric physics

 During the balloon project, winds and temperatures in the atmosphere were prime subjects for investigation, for they have a critical impact on balloon performance.
 To map out upper level winds, Professor Homer T. Mantis used "down cameras", which photographed features on the ground.
 Ney was interested in studying variations of air temperature with altitude.
 To measure them, he put thermistors and wire thermometers on many flights.
 With the aid of standard radiosonde equipment, Ney's student, John L. Gergen, carried out 380 radiation temperature soundings in parallel with the balloon project.
 With Leland Bohl, and Suomi, he invented and patented the "black ball", which is an instrument that responds not to air temperature, but to thermal radiation in the atmosphere.